edwardyehuang/iSeg/README.md

 ## Installation (Conda)

 The following order can avoid many bugs.
-Make sure the CUDA DRVIER is the latest version.
+Make sure the NVIDIA and CUDA driver is the latest version.

 ```
 conda create -n tf215 python=3.9 tqdm matplotlib gitpython -c conda-forge